kap2403/kap2403/README.md

 As a dedicated researcher in the field of vehicle safety, I am driven by the goal of making transportation safer through innovative solutions.
 My technical foundation includes strong skills in **machine learning** and **computer vision**, which I aim to apply to real-world applications in the automotive industry.

 ### 💡 Experience & Projects

-In my academic journey, I've worked on various projects, including a notable project involving **real-time road hazard detection** using deep learning models.
-This project has cemented my interest in the **intersection of AI and vehicle safety**, where I envision developing systems that can proactively enhance driver and passenger safety.
+In my academic journey, I've worked on various projects, including:

+Object Detection and Traffic Scenario Clustering Camera to Bird’s Eye View Transformations: Applying perspective transformation techniques to enhance spatial understanding for autonomous driving applications.
+These experiences have deepened my interest in the intersection of AI and vehicle safety.

 ### 🎯 Goals
 - Apply deep learning techniques to tackle complex challenges in vehicle safety